vasouv/hardcoredistro/README.md

 ## H2 database
 Currently the project runs on the Payara H2 embedded database.
 Nothing needs to be configured, simply deploy the project on Payara 5.
 Everything is set up by a @Startup bean.
 PostgreSQL connectivity will be re-added once the project is ready to go live.

+## Stripe API keys
+In the **microprofile-config.properties** file, put your Stripe API keys for the project to work.

 ## Authentication
 For now, I'm using File Realm authentication.
 Minimal configuration and is pretty portable.
 To use, create users in the Payara Admin Console in the groups **admin** and **user**.
 Will switch to JDBC Realm when the project is out of testing.